DerekHypo/Bikesharing/README.md

 The final graph shows a breakdown of users by gender, day of the week, and whether they were a customer or subscriber to the bike-sharing program.
 The chart shows that the largest number of users are male riders, who are subscribers.

 3. Summary:
+We can conclude through our analysis of the bikesharing data that our bike-sharing program is overwhelmingly used by male customers with subscriptions.
+In our visualization graphs we can see that the peak usage time is early morning and early evening hours.
+Our customers generally use the bikes for less than 30 minutes, rarely exceeding that timeframe.

+Although we gained much insight into our customer base and how our bike sharing business model could succeed, more information could be visualized.

+First I would like to look at where the bikes are being dropped off.
+Are they being dropped off in many locations or in a more centralized area.
+This could be important for maintenance purposes.
+It would be much more cost effective to do all, or most, of the maintenance at as few locations as possible.
+Also, are more bikes needed in different areas?

+Another area to further analyze would be other months, such as the winter months.
+How would the weather affect the number of commuters we would have?
+If so, what steps could we take to increase usage.